AdamDarrah/Sprint-Challenge--User-Interface/README.md

 5. Explain why git is valuable to a team of developers.

 it allows for different users to work on code safely at the same time.
 It also lets us store code onlne.
-Then lead developers can approve or decline
+Then lead developers can approve or decline code by merging.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.